Our Day Trip to Rovinj: A Splash of Colour on an Autumn Day Tour from Pula

 Getting Around Rovinj:

-• On foot: 100% the way to go.
-The Old Town’s cobbled lanes, stairs, and harbors are made for slow wandering.
+• On foot: The way to go.
+The Old Town’s cobbled lanes, stairs and harbour are made for slow wandering.

 • Water taxi: To the nearby islands (St. Catherine’s, St. Andrew’s), ferries run regularly from the marina.